le-doux/bitsy/docs/docs/index.md

 - Start with an [overview](introduction/overview) of the Bitsy editor
 - Or read a [tutorial](introduction/tutorial) by a member of the Bitsy community
-- Or check out the [FAQ pages](category/FAQ) for answers to frequently asked!
+- Or check out the [FAQ pages](category/FAQ) for answers to frequently asked questions!

 ## Community